 Free USPS boxes typically require you to use Priority Mail, which can raise the cost of shipping above the normal cost of packaging and shipping combined.
 You can therefore lose money by using them.

-If I modified a Priority Mail box to match those dimensions (it’s okay to do this as long as it’s not a Flat Rate box), I’d have to pay $10.77 for shipping, even with the discount for paying online.
+If I modified a Priority Mail box to match those dimensions (it’s okay to do this as long as it’s not a Flat Rate box), I’d have to pay $10.80 for shipping, even with the eBay discount.
 I just threw money away by taking the free box!

 What’s the Cheapest Way to Ship, Then?